beginning of content

 How is ASD diagnosed?

-If your doctor thinks you have ASD, they will refer you to a specialist to confirm the diagnosis.
+If your doctor thinks your child may have ASD, they will refer you to a specialist to confirm the diagnosis.
 This may be a paediatrician, a psychiatrist or a psychologist.

 Many females find out they have autism in adulthood.

-Ensure that the therapies, treatments and supports you choose are informed by evidence.
+Ensure that the therapies, treatments and supports you choose are evidence-based — meaning that scientific research has shown them to be helpful.
 Avoid treatments that offer a ‘cure’ or ‘recovery’.
 There is no evidence to support these claims.

-Children with ASD can go to either public or private schools.
-Find out more about schooling options on the Autism Awareness website.
+Children with ASD can go to a mainstream or special school.
+Find out more about schooling options for children with ASD.

 If you are an adult with ASD, there are different ways to get the help you need.
-You can get professional support from:
+Therapies that may be helpful include these:

 Misunderstandings about ASD